gregdaynes/after.coffee/src/_posts/2021-09-19-cupped-brews.md

       B    B       C   C      B
 ```

-Sweep Line proved to be useful in a few areas of the application.
+Sweepline proved to be useful in a few areas of the application.
 Cleaning up logic unique to each implementation which was
 - illegible—nested foreach loops
 - terse—nested ternary
 - untested—untestable code

+---

 ## Context-Aware Logging